 Similar view from a bit further back showing the Jubilee Lamp at the junction with Seaside road. (from Jack Whittaker)

 The shop on the extreme right is seen here as milliners, later to become bank premises.
 Brown's Central supplies is now a supermarket.
-The small shaks seen in the centre were demolished and gave way to more permanent buildings including the Nat West Bank.

 The old Butterfly Inn and old Cottages on Queen Street around 1880. (from Jack Whittaker)